 Day 5 –

 Exploring the ATM cave was the highlight of my stay!
-The tour from the resort will cost you approximately $150 US, but you will be one of the first groups to arrive at the cave.
-For the first 50 minutes of your visit inside the caves, you won’t see a soul in sight.
+If you book the tour from the resort, it will cost you approximately $150 US.
+The upside of this is you will be one of the first groups to arrive at the cave.
+For the first 50 minutes of your visit, you and your group will be the only ones inside the cave.
 You’ll have to swim through the first stream and walk through two more streams before you get to the cave.
 It truly an adventure of a lifetime.
 Unfortunately, cameras are not allowed on this tour.

 Our guide Ben was one of the best tour guides I have ever met.
 The cave is approximately five kilometers long filled with beautiful stalactites, stalagmites.
 Bat sightings are not rare.
 You’ll also learn about Mayan culture and see the burial site where skulls, bones, and pottery still lay.

 A guide is required for this tour and lunch is included.
 (The woman who owns the resort told us that breakfast was also included, but ended up charging us for it.)